Download free PDF

 Satellite IoT Market Size, By Services Type, 2021 - 2034 (USD Billion)

 Based on services type, the satellite IoT market is segmented into satellite IoT backhaul, and direct-to-satellite.
-The direct-to-satellite segment held a market share of over 54% in 2024 and is expected to grow at a lucrative pace.
+The direct-to-satellite segment is poised to reach USD 8.4 billion by 2034.

 Satellite IoT Market Revenue Share, By Frequency Band (2024)

-Based on frequency band, the market is segmented into L-band, Ku-and-Ka-band, S-band, and others.
-The Ku-and-Ka-band segment is expected to grow at a CAGR of over 24% till 2034.
+Based on frequency band, the satellite IoT market is segmented into L-band, Ku-and-Ka-band, S-band, and others.
+The Ku-and-Ka-band segment is expected to grow at a CAGR of over 24.4% from 2026 to 2034.

 U.S. Satellite IoT Market Size, 2021 - 2034 (USD Million)